marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 .. image:: _static/AllmendeFormula.JPG
     :alt:  100px

 You play a game with a duration of 5 years (rounds).
 For your payoff, the quantity of the punching of the cattle is multiplied by the quality and summed up over all five rounds.
-The amount will be disbursed in euros and assigned to a player randomly determined by a lottery ticket.
+The amount will be disbursed in euros and assigned to a participant randomly determined by a lottery ticket.
 In the figure below, the initial situation is shown.
 Over five rounds, the tragedy can be observed: A constant reduction of quality of the alpine meadow, causing damage to the group.

 - Public Goods Game, Common-Pool Resource Game or Minimum-Effort Game